May 15, 2014

 But how would you have done if you had used DFA funds?
 I know not all of you can get into DFA funds but, for the sake of comparison, its blend of diversified asset classes produced a far better rate of return than either the S&P 500 or Berkshire Hathaway, with less volatility.
 These higher returns are life-changing differences.

-More people will listen to Warren Buffet’s recommendation of the S&P 500 than to Paul Merriman and my recommendations for past 15 years, which include a broadly diversified portfolio.
-But when you know evidence from the past – and remember, there is no risk in the past – what you’re left with here today, for your own portfolio or to leave to survivors and charity, is to decide whether to follow Buffet’s recommendation or the recommendation for a broader group of asset classes likely to reward a higher rate of return over the years.
+More people will listen to Warren Buffett’s recommendation of the S&P 500 than to Paul Merriman and my recommendations for past 15 years, which include a broadly diversified portfolio.
+But when you know evidence from the past – and remember, there is no risk in the past – what you’re left with here today, for your own portfolio or to leave to survivors and charity, is to decide whether to follow Buffett’s recommendation or the recommendation for a broader group of asset classes likely to reward a higher rate of return over the years.

-I am not Warren Buffet, and yet we’re all forced into a corner to make a decision about who we trust.
+I am not Warren Buffett, and yet we’re all forced into a corner to make a decision about who we trust.
 Even with his integrity, I suggest you look to the academic community and see what they recommend.
 I have learned what I recommend from the academic community, and I try to bring it to you in easy-to-use and easy-to-apply fashion.
 The decision, as always, is up to you.

 I hope that whatever decision you make turns out well for you and your family.
 And I hope that you will share mypodcasts, my free books, and the articles Rich Buck and I write weekly at MarketWatch, so we can expand the number of people we reach with this information.